Tag Archives: trailrunning

 What to expect

-On the map, there are a few popular entrances to the River Bottom trail, including Lyndale Ave, Crest Ave, and Old Cedar Ave.
+On the map are a few more popular entrances to the River Bottom trail, including Lyndale Ave, Crest Ave, and Old Cedar Ave.
 These entrances offer ample parking and a clear trailhead.
 Once you start down the course, you will see that nothing is paved but worn-in enough to be firm under your tires.
-Except at the Lyndale trailhead, you will find a short section of paved, heading east, and perfect for walking and wheelchair use.
+Except at the Lyndale trailhead, you will find a short section of paved land heading east, perfect for walking and wheelchair use.
 While a mountain bike is best for unpaved trails, fat tire bikes navigate well in winter.
-If you need to cross a stream, there are bridges, and at 9-mile creek in the summer months, there is a rope ferry to get you across.
-Because the River Bottoms are so smooth, they are an ideal place to take kids mountain biking.
+If you need to cross a stream, there are bridges, and at the 9-mile creek in the summer months, there is a rope ferry to get you across.
+Because the River Bottoms are so smooth, they are an ideal place for kids to go mountain biking.

 The Minnesota River bottoms are worn in by the riders, hikers, and runners who frequent them